 After getting in touch with Achim Haug at AirGradient, I used his open-source PCBs to build an updated model - however, there’s been some issues with the recommended parts (the pins were soldered onto the wrong side), and I haven’t got around to fixing them yet.
 I’m also a little tentative to get back into hardware hacking, given the climate impacts.

 A uni group assignment in which I worked with other students to develop a networked Android application.
 We chose to create an app that completely removes one human element from eating out, allowing you to order food to your table entirely on an app.
 During this project I worked on project management and full-stack development.

 A university assignment in which I worked with other students to design a communication device that could only communicate within 100 metres.
-This assignment forced the team to consider options in which such a limitation could be useful in certain contexts, and design hardware and software accordingly, for example looking into using a bluetooth meshnet as the primary method of networking before choosing to modify the brief to mean within 100M of the intended usage environment, which would have a standard intranet setup.
-I chose to go beyond the remit of this assignment, looking into building a physical & software prototype of the product to test our ideas, which greatly informed our design.
+This assignment forced the team to consider possible contexts in which such a limitation could be useful, and design hardware and software accordingly; for example, using a bluetooth meshnet as the primary networking architecture, before choosing to modify the brief to mean within 100M of the intended usage environment, which would have a standard intranet setup.
+I chose to go beyond the remit of this assignment, building a physical & software prototype of the product to test our ideas, which greatly informed our design.